 Spend a day on the lake on an Inle Lake boat tour.
 We organized a private lake tour right at our hotel for $35 USD for the entire day.
 Our driver had a list of places to bring us but we often told him no to places as we weren’t looking to buy any souvenirs.
 Instead, we had him stop at local random restaurants over the water to have a beer.

 4. Watch the traditional Fisherman of Inle Lake

-If you are lucky you’ll spot a group of men fishing, Inle Lake fisherman are famous for their one leg fishing style.
-They have leg on the boat and the other leg wrapped around the oar rowing.
-We happened upon a group of fisherman who appeared to be working together throwing the net and slapping their oars on the water to get the fish into the net.
+If you are lucky you’ll spot a group of men fishing, Inle Lake fishermen are famous for their one leg fishing style.
+They have one leg on the boat and the other leg wrapped around the oar rowing.
+We happened upon a group of fishermen who appeared to be working together throwing the net and slapping their oars on the water to get the fish into the net.